Nickel futures slide on tepid demand | Business

-Nickel prices fell 0.19 percent to Rs 1,279.60 per kg in futures trade on Friday after participants offloaded their positions amid weak demand in the spot market.
+Nickel prices fell 0.24 per cent to Rs 1,299.50 per kg in the futures trade on Monday after participants offloaded their positions amid weak demand in the spot market.

-On the Multi Commodity Exchange, nickel contracts for May delivery traded lower by Rs 2.40, or 0.19 percent, to Rs 1,279.60 per kg with a business turnover of 2,068 lots.
+On the Multi Commodity Exchange, nickel contracts for the May delivery traded lower by Rs 3.10, or 0.24 per cent, to Rs 1,299.50 per kg with a business turnover of 1,881 lots.

 Analysts said subdued demand in the spot market mainly led to the fall in nickel futures prices.